webex/webex-js-sdk/CONTRIBUTING.md

 ### Git Commit Guidelines

-As part of the build process, commits are run through [conventional changelog](https://github.com/conventional-changelog/conventional-changelog) to generate the changelog.
+We follow the (Conventional Commits)[https://www.conventionalcommits.org/] specification when writing commits and are run/linted through [conventional changelog](https://github.com/conventional-changelog/conventional-changelog) to generate the changelog.
 Please adhere to the following guidelines when formatting your commit messages.

 #### Commit Message Format